- Both the Flagship 100% Equity Portfolio and its benchmark detracted in February.

 Endowus Core-Flagship Cash/SRS Portfolio

-- The best-performing fund in the fixed income sleeve was the PIMCO GIS EM Market Bond Fund.
+- The best-performing fund in the fixed-income sleeve was the PIMCO GIS EM Market Bond Fund.

 Endowus Core-Flagship CPF Portfolio

-- Within the equity sleeve, the Dimensional Global Core Equity Fund was the best performer, while the Dimensional Emerging Markets Large Cap Core Fund was one of the main detractors.
+- Within the equity sleeve, the Dimensional Global Core Equity III Fund was the best performer for the month.Â

-- The global fixed income markets, as represented by the Bloomberg Global Aggregate Index, demonstrated positive performance across the board in January 2025.Â
+- The global fixed-income markets, as represented by the Bloomberg Global Aggregate Index, demonstrated positive performance across the board in January 2025.Â

 - The 100% Fixed Income Portfolio also experienced growth, albeit to a lesser extent than the broader market.
 This relative underperformance can be attributed to the portfolio's shorter duration positioning, which made it less sensitive to interest rate fluctuations.

-- The best-performing fund in the fixed income sleeve was the Dimensional Global Core Fixed Income III Fund while the worst-performing fund was the Eastspring Singapore Select Bond Fund.Â
+- The best-performing fund in the fixed-income sleeve was the Dimensional Global Core Fixed Income III Fund while the worst-performing fund was the Eastspring Singapore Select Bond Fund.Â

 Endowus Income Portfolios

-- The best-performing underlying fund in January was the PIMCO GIS Income Fund (+1.0%)
+- The best-performing underlying fund in February was the PIMCO GIS Income Fund (+1.7%).

-- Its equity componentâs performance lagged the global equity market slightly due to its overweight exposure to emerging markets equities and Asian equities, both of which lagged the global equity market in January.
-However, the relative weakness was partially offset by the Portfolioâs overweight exposure to value and small-cap stocks, which saw strong performance against growth and large-cap stocks in January.Â
+- Its equity component outperformed the global equity market slightly due to its overweight exposure to emerging markets equities and Asian equities, both of which outperformed the global equity market in February.
+Its overweight exposure to real assets also contributed to relative performance as the sector was one of the best performing equity sectors, benefiting from rate declines.Â

-The Future Income Portfolio delivered a strong performance in JanuaryÂ
+The Future Income Portfolio delivered positive returns in February, outperforming the 40-60 benchmark

 - Its fixed income component outperformed for reasons similar to that of the Stable Income.